alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-build-compute-vm-image.md

   + `deployment/dsvm_images/packages/packages-python-pypi-37.list`
   + `deployment/dsvm_images/packages/packages-python-pypi-38.list`
 + If there are any restrictions on acceptable versions for this package (e.g. a minimum or exact version) then add an entry to the appropriate section in `deployment/dsvm_images/packages/python-requirements.json`
-+ You should also add this package to the **whitelist** used by Tier-3 package mirrors in `environment_configs/package_lists/whitelist-core-python-pypi-tier3.list`
++ You should also add this package to the **allowlist** used by Tier-3 package mirrors in `environment_configs/package_lists/allowlist-core-python-pypi-tier3.list`

 ### Adding a new R package